SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 -   **Configure** – enables the user to customize a chart and a series display.

-Some of these options are investigated further in the ‘*JDemetra+ User Guide*’ (2017), 2.1.4.

 *Grid* enables the user to display the selected time series as a table.
 This function opens an empty window.
 To display a given series drag and drop the series from the *Providers* window into it.
 More than one